Choosing the Best CFA® Exam Prep Course & Study Materials

 With the number of prep providers increasing, candidates are often left with a bewildering array of choices.
-We’ve put this guide together to give you a heads-up on the factors you should be considering when choosing which CFA® prep course is the best fit for you.
+We’ve put this guide together to give you a heads-up on the factors you should be considering when choosing which CFA® Program prep course is the best fit for you.

-Some prep providers have been producing CFA prep notes and question banks for decades, while others have only just entered the market.
+Some prep providers have been producing CFA exam prep notes and question banks for decades, while others have only just entered the market.
 Experience for a prep provider is essential, as it ensures that their products are tightly honed through the years to be the most effective for exam preparation.
 A full understanding of the CFA Institute examination process only comes with years of experience.
 You don’t want to be studying with a provider who is still learning themselves.

 sat for the exams.
-This goes for the people leading your classes too.
+This goes for the people leading your classes, too.
 You want your materials and instructors to have successfully navigated the exams themselves.
 You can’t rely on somebody who has not actually mastered the exams themselves

-Learning methodology takes us nicely to point five, which is the availability of practice questions and practice examinations.
+Learning methodology takes us nicely to point five, which is the availability of practice questions and practice exams.
 Learning science shows us that the most effective study technique, by some margin, is question practice.
 You must ensure that your chosen provider can offer you plenty of question practice.
 Questions should be included in the study notes and online question banks.
 You also want to pay attention to the volume of mock (practice) examinations provided.
-Ensure that online question banks are fully customisable, allowing you to design custom tests to work on those weak points.
+Ensure that online question banks are fully customizable, allowing you to design custom tests to work on those weak points.

 Mock examinations provide what learning scientists call interleaved learning.
 Put simply, interleaved learning means testing yourself on all areas of the curriculum, rather than just focusing on one at a time.
 This is shown to significantly aid in retention.
 You also need exposure to exam format question practice, especially at levels II and III, with items set and essay formats.
 You need to use these mock exams to develop your exam technique in the weeks leading up to the exam.